RE: Birthday Dinner

 Lastly, do you notice how scaling of the y-axis makes the difference between age 15 and 50 look trivial?
 In order to properly display percentage changes, I will scale the y-axis logarithmically.
 Here is the result:

-With this scaling, you can see there is, indeed, quite a difference between a teenager (~6%) vs. someone in their 50s (~2%)
+With this scaling, you can see a year in the life of a teenager (~6%) is quite different than a year in the life of someone in their 50s (~2%)